How to sleep better tonight

 Tired all the time?
 Read on to find the best cures for insomnia and the products to help you sleep well

-The World Health Organisation has declared a ‘sleep loss epidemic throughout industrialised nations,’ and in a nationwide study by Sealy UK, it found that people are waking up feeling tired four days every week on average.
+The World Health Organization has declared a ‘sleep loss epidemic throughout industrialised nations,’ and a nationwide study by Sealy UK, found that people are waking up feeling tired four days every week, on average.
 This chronic lack of sleep is leading many to seek help, with 9.5 million GP appointments made for the condition last year alone.

 The three golden (and obvious) rules to avoid insomnia are:

 1. Do not use electronic devices in bed (this sends a signal to your brain to stop producing melatonin, the sleep hormone)

 2. Avoid sugary foods, and don't consume caffeine or alcohol within three hours of your bedtime

 3. Avoid late-night eating – no meals within two hours of bedtime.

 Scientists have found that indulging in a bath, and the resulting cooling-down period, tricks the body into thinking you’ve gone from day to night.
 Plus, there are a whole host of products to help send you off to the Land of Nod.
 Some exciting studies have found taking supplements and using products containing magnesium to be particularly helpful as a sleep remedy.

 Nutritionist Kim Pearson says, 'Magnesium is a natural relaxant as it has been linked to lowering levels of the stress hormone cortisol.
 It is also a smooth muscle relaxant so make sure your diet includes foods that are rich in the nutrient: spinach, kale, avocados, chickpeas, salmon and figs are all great options.
 I also recommend trying BetterYou’s Magnesium Sleep Lotion, which is clinically proven to provide a better night’s sleep.'